741g/address-space-graphics-ring-protocol/README.md

 ASG requires a mechanism for the client to wake the server, and for the server to receive such wakeup requests, on a channel that isn't necessarily reliant on shared memory.
 There are two sides to this:

-- Client: doorbell callback called whenever the client, according to AGS ring protocol, thinks it might be a good idea to wake up the server.
+- Client: doorbell callback called whenever the client, according to our ring protocol, thinks it might be a good idea to wake up the server.
 - Server: unavailable read callback called when we want to stop listening for traffic from the client and go to sleep inside this callback.
 It is assumed the client doorbell callback will trigger stuff that wakes up the server from the point in the callback where it's sleeping.

 Note that these callbacks can be no-ops if the server spins forever.
 But usually we don't want that, so we have the server go to sleep in its unavailable-read callback.